 All that said, I would think you will be having a new little one (a buckskin filly of course!) before very long.

 Hey Anna, at the moment I am foaling down in the paddock.
 Few of my girls are truely comfortable in the stables or the existing yards so the extra stress of seperating them is not worth it.
 We do have plans to build a new shelter for the girls to use which will have an additional shelter and yard attached so that the girls can foal down without truely being removed from their friends, sadly that is not ready this season!

 I really can't wait for the foals to begin showing up!
 I've been chatting to them for months now and I really can't wait to meet them

 Rivain soaked it last night so we've had to pull it apart to dry it out and attempt to get it working again.
-Otherwise it looks like I'll be getting up a lot during the night to check her, and I don't like doing it that way because she could easily start up in between checks :No-Sad That alarm better dry out and work!
+Otherwise it looks like I'll be getting up a lot during the night to check her, and I don't like doing it that way because she could easily start up in between checks

 That's kind of what I'm thinking at this point, she's got a bit more udder work to go but she could do that in an hour or a week!
 I certainly don't think she'll go past her day 336 deadline of 1st of September!

 Looks like the girls will start getting some nightly visits.